bitprj/devrel/LinearRegression/linear_regression_blog.md

 ### Import Libraries

-First, let’s important all necessary libraries in the beginning to keep our code organized:
+First, let’s import all necessary libraries in the beginning to keep our code organized:

 ```python
 import pandas as pd